CSCfi/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 5. Click "OK" at the bottom.
 6. MobaXterm will now log you in puhti.csc.fi and ask you for your password.

 * The next time you want to login to Puhti, just select it from the "session" menu on the left.
+(Scroll down to [In Puhti](#in-puhti))

 ## MacOS